small-yellow-duck/facetrack/README.md

 - use the OpenCV package to do face detection on still images
 - use the OpenCV package to do face-tracking with images from a webcam
 - build your own SnapChat filters!
-- apply some mathematical filters to modify images

 # installing Anaconda